-THE HONORABLE MARSHA J. PECHMAN (Peck'●man) has served since 1999 as a Judge of the U.S. District Court for the Western District of Washington; currently she holds the position of Chief U.S. District Judge of that district.
-She is chair of the Ninth Circuit Education Committee and has served on the Ninth Circuit Jury Instruction Committee.
+THE HONORABLE MARSHA J. PECHMAN (Peck'●man) has served since 1999 as a Judge of the U.S. District Court for the Western District of Washington.
+Formerly the Chief U.S. District Judge of the District (2012-2016), she took senior status in February, 2016.
+Judge Pechman has sat on the Ninth Circuit Education Committee and the Ninth Circuit Jury Instruction Committee as well as serving as faculty for the new District Judge and new Chief Judge orientation programs of the Federal Judicial Center.

 Prior to her appointment to the federal bench, she sat for twelve years (1988-1999) as a King County Superior Court Judge, serving on the Executive Committee and as a member of Superior Court committees devoted to ethics, education, jury, mental health and personnel issues.